 • Pylon Stand

 • Fan Blade Carousel

-How these stands ensure optimal, fast and safe access around the engine?
+How do these stands ensure optimal, fast and safe access around the engine?
 Just a few features:

 - The NIJL Under Cowl Stand is specifically designed for engine access without disassembling the engine fan cowlings.
 The stand is narrow enough to be positioned in between engine and fan cowling and can be adjusted to the height that is needed to create an optimal, safe and ergonomically reliable working area.
 The Under Cowl Stand is also equipped with a sliding floor.
 Even the difficult to reach engine cowling hinges can easily and safely be accessed.